 If your UK limited company is registered in England and Wales, for example, and you want to relocate to Scotland or Northern Ireland, you can move your business activities with you.
 You simply need to maintain a registered office address in England or Wales.

-Your company will still be registered in England & Wales, you can continue to trade there if you want, your statutory mail will be delivered to your registered office in England or Wales, and any legal matters relating to your business will be dealt with by the courts in England & Wales.
+Your company will still be registered in England & Wales and you can continue to trade there if you want.
+Statutory mail will be delivered to your registered office in England or Wales, and any legal matters relating to your company will be dealt with by the courts in England & Wales.
 You and your company will still be taxed in exactly the same way.

 Should I set up a new business address?

-If you have existing business addresses in other parts of the UK, you should consider keeping them for mailing purposes, especially if your company is well established in these places.
-This will provide a sense of security and professional continuity to existing clients and contacts with whom you’ve built up strong relationships.
+If you have existing business addresses in other parts of the UK, you should consider keeping them for mailing purposes, especially if your company is well-established in these places.
+This will provide a sense of security and professional continuity to existing clients and contacts with whom you’ve built strong relationships.

 Depending on the types of products or services you provide, you may not have to lose your existing customers, so this could be an effective and affordable way to maintain stability if you decide to move.
 Just make sure you can get your mail forwarded from your current business address to the new one.

-Why can I not move my registered office?
+Why can I not move my registered office to a different country?

 The location of your registered office will not affect your trading activities in any way.
 Registered office rules apply to all sizes of incorporated businesses, even multinational companies with branches all over the world.
 If you want to trade in different parts of the UK or overseas, you can easily set up a business address wherever you would like to establish a presence or be contacted by clients and other third parties.